pypy/pypy.org/posts/2023/01/string-concatenation-is-quadratic.rst

 This is a super brief blog post responding to an issue_ that we got on the PyPy issue tracker.
 I am moving my response to the blog (with permission of the submitter) to have a post to point to, since it's a problem that comes up with some regularity.
+It's also documented on our page of `differences between PyPy and CPython`_ but I thought an additional blog post might be good.

+.. _`differences between PyPy and CPython`: https://doc.pypy.org/en/latest/cpython_differences.html?highlight=join#performance-differences

 The issue pointed out that a small program that operates on strings is much slower on PyPy compared to CPython.
-The program is a solution for this year's Advent of Code `Day 16`_ and looks like this:
+The program is a solution for 2016's Advent of Code `Day 16`_ and looks like this:

 .. code:: python